taodor24/taodor24/README.md

 `ESM-2` · `PyTorch` · `scikit-learn` · `UniProt API` · `paired bootstrap` · `group-aware CV`

 **[calibration-noise-floor](https://github.com/taodor24/calibration-noise-floor)**
-Most of the miscalibration I measured was a default hyperparameter Started as a study of how calibration drifts under a ten-year temporal shift. sklearn's default C=1 turned out to swing measured ECE by 5-6x, and a null-ECE check showed what remained on the pre-shift test set was indistinguishable from finite-sample noise — so
+Most of the miscalibration I measured was a default hyperparameter.
+Started as a study of how calibration drifts under a ten-year temporal shift. sklearn's default C=1 turned out to swing measured ECE by 5-6x, and a null-ECE check showed what remained on the pre-shift test set was indistinguishable from finite-sample noise — so